viktordoronin/learning-ebpf-go/chapter5/README.md

 2. Dump your `vmlinux.h` with `TODO`.
 The one that came with the original code didn't work for me, so the one I used might not necessarily work for you.

 C code only reads the perf map, so I didn't bother porting it to Go and copied the Chapter 2 code that does the same thing.
-`find-map.go` uses `pin` package to read a pinned map.
+`find-map.go` reads a pinned map.
 A complementary Bash script to create a map is included(don't forget sudo!), it's the same command that's used in the book